This post may contain affiliate links. Please read my disclosure.

 Add the chicken broth, soy sauce, white and black pepper, and sesame oil and toss to combine with the rice.
 Move the rice to one side of the pan.
 Add the beaten eggs, cooking for 1-2 minutes until lightly scrambled.
 It’s ok if they are under-cooked, the heat from the rice will finish the cooking.
 Mix the scrambled eggs into the rice and serve hot.

 Basic fried rice with Chinese sausage guys.
 This stuff’s the best.
 Really.
 Try it, you’ll love it.

-Add the cold, cooked rice and quickly toss to avoid the rice getting mushy.
+- Add the cold, cooked rice (see expert tips if you don't have day old rice) and quickly toss to avoid the rice getting mushy.
 Stir fry for 2 minutes, tossing the rice.

 - Add the chicken broth, soy sauce, white and black pepper, and sesame oil and toss to combine with the rice.

 - Move the rice to the side of the pan.
 Add beaten eggs, cooking for 1-2 minutes until lightly scrambled.

 - Mix the scrambled eggs into the rice and serve hot.
 Garnish with extra green onions.